-Future Oracle Solaris 11 releases – Future Oracle Solaris 11 releases are made available in the support repository or a release repository that provides the currently available OS.
+Future Oracle Solaris 11 releases – Future Oracle Solaris 11 releases will be available in the support repository or a release repository that provides the currently available OS.

-The following summary provides information about selecting the update method that works best for your environment.
+The following summary provides information about selecting the update method that work best for your environment.

 Desktop systems or laptops – In a desktop environment, you are notified of package updates by the desktop application, Update Manager.